-- (9) Neither the Commissioner nor any person acting in pursuance of the powers conferred by this section shall be liable for any damage caused to a printing machine, whether by neglect or otherwise, unless such damage is done wilfully. - (10) Whoever uses or attempts to use a printing machine confiscated under subsection (4) is guilty of an offence and liable to a fine of five hundred dollars and to imprisonment for three years. - (11) Whoever prints or publishes a newspaper in contravention of an order under subsection (5) is guilty of an offence and liable to a fine of five hundred dollars and to imprisonment for three years. - (12) In this section the expression "printing machine" includes a printing press, copying press, type-setting machine, photographic, duplicating or engraving apparatus, or other machine or apparatus used for or in connection with printing or reproducing publications, and the type, appurtenances and equipment thereof. - 59.
-(1) No prosecution for an offence under section 58 shall be begun except within six months after the offence is committed, save that where a person leaves the Islands within six months of committing such offence, the prosecution may be begun within six months from the date when such person returns to the Islands after so leaving them.
+- (9) Neither the Commissioner nor any person acting in pursuance of the powers conferred by this section shall be liable for any damage caused to a printing machine, whether by neglect or otherwise, unless such damage is done wilfully. - (10) A person who uses or attempts to use a printing machine confiscated under subsection (4) commits an offence and is liable to a fine of five hundred dollars and to imprisonment for three years. - (11) A person who prints or publishes a newspaper in contravention of an order under subsection (5) commits an offence and is liable to a fine of five hundred dollars and to imprisonment for three years. - (12) In this section the expression "printing machine" includes a printing press, copying press, type-setting machine, photographic, duplicating or engraving apparatus, or other machine or apparatus used for or in connection with printing or reproducing publications, and the type, appurtenances and equipment thereof.